 The writing was small but pressed deep into the pink paper.
 Was it perfumed?
 That could just be the sweet cloying stuff Bernice likes to wear.
-I picked up the envelope and sniffed.
+I picked up the envelope, held it to my nose, and sniffed.

-Definitely scented.
-Though just a hint, not strong, not like it was dipped in a tub of the stuff.
+Definitely perfumed.
+Though just a hint of scent, not strong, not like it was dipped in a tub of the stuff.
 So given the sloping, graceful hand of the writer, probably a woman, of some class.

 “They used your full name,” Bernice said.
 “So they must know you.”

 Mr. Harlequin Pontchartrain, I read on the envelope.

 Not Harley, like on my business card and my email signature and the nameplate on my desk.

 “Probably known you a long time, maybe even your whole life.”